mcdomx/eugreendeal/README.md

 ## Harvard Software Engineering Capstone Project (CSCI E599)
 Group Project: Mark McDonald, Alan Martinson, Carly Gloge, Hemanyt Bajpai, Pritam Dey, Taylor Meyer

+The following slides are from the final project presentation of this project to the Capstone Faculty Panel as part of the graduate program final project deliverable.

+This was a complex project built collaboratively with a team of 6 fellow graduate students.
+The requirements for the project were developed in coordination with Data Science staff at the European Commission.

 [Link to Final Technical Paper](EU_Green_Deal_Paper_Final.pdf)